Wapping railway station: Services

 All times below are correct as of the December 2010 timetables.

 London Overground

-East London Line
+Windrush line

+Wapping is served by the Windrush line of the London Overground.
 On Mondays to Saturdays there is a service every 5–10 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
 Current off peak frequency is: